 I have split the entire process into three steps to make it easy for you to understand.

 You can easily set up your data for this chart.
 Make sure to arrange your data like below data table.

 In this data table, we have three columns.

 Now here’s the game starts.
 Creating a milestone chart is a bit lengthy process but it’s worth for this amazing chart.
-So, here are the steps.

 At this point, we have a chart which looks like a timeline.
 But we need a small touch of formatting to make it a perfect milestone chart.

 3. Final formatting

 A small touch of formatting.